YashAPro1/YashAPro1/README.md

 - 🌱 I’m currently learning Web Devlopment
 - I have some experience with python also
 - 💞️ I’m looking to collaborate on github to opensource projects on python or webdevlopment
-- 📫 How to reach me via the collaboration request.
+- 📫 you can me via the collaboration request.

 I'm also trying to work with opensource collaboraters and conributers so if you have some thing count me in all the time:)